OctopusDeploy/blog/blog/2018-06/what-we-learned-at-ndc.md

 [Don Syme](https://twitter.com/dsyme) talked about F# from a language designer's point of view and how F# manages to reconcile what appear to be contradictory ideas.

-We got at look at how the language has grown to support functional principles and support interoperability, object programming, and practicality.
+We got a look at how the language has grown to support functional principles and support interoperability, object programming, and practicality.
 There is also the interesting story of F# balances being an enterprise supported language and having a great amount of openness and a strong open source community.

 [Much like life, F# finds a way](https://www.youtube.com/watch?v=dMjQ3hA9mEA).